-Fairfield Divorce Lawyers & Fairfield Divorce Attorneys
+Fairfield Divorce Lawyers & Divorce Attorneys

-Call us today!
-(205) 201-1789
+Call us today at (205) 201-1789

 Getting a divorce is always challenging, but if you and your spouse can come to an agreement regarding marital issues like property division, visitation, custody child support, and all other issues arising from the marriage, then our Fairfield divorce lawyers can guide you cheap and quick divorce.
 If you and your spouse can’t come to an agreement, we can help you file a contested divorce instead.
 However, it is important to note that contested divorces are much more expensive and take much longer.

-$290 for uncontested divorces without minor children
+- $390 for simple uncontested divorces without minor children

-$390 for uncontested divorces with minor children
+- $490 for simple uncontested divorces with minor children

 Cheap & Easy Fairfield Uncontested Divorces